apigee/registry/README.md

 ## Proxying a Cloud Run-based Service with Google Cloud Endpoints

-For HTTP/JSON transcoding and other API management features, see the [endpoints](endpoints) directory for instructions and scripts for configuring a Google Cloud Endpoints frontend for your Cloud Run-based service.
+For HTTP/JSON transcoding and other API management features, see the [deployments/endpoints](deployments/endpoints) directory for instructions and scripts for configuring a Google Cloud Endpoints frontend for your Cloud Run-based service.